 There are two parts to doing work effectively.
 The first is working as an individual, using the work to prepare as much as possible for a conversation about the work.
 The second is getting everything possible out of that conversation.
 The stamp serves as the bridge between the two.
 It states clearly that the student has done all that she can as an individual learner — she has mastered as much as possible at this moment.
 It does not recognize whether the student has mastered the material yet, or that the work is all correct or even complete; evaluating completeness and correctness shows up later in the process.
 For now, it indicates that she has pushed herself as far as she could by herself and has done the metacognitive work of assessing how much she understands.
 In other words, it states that she is prepared to join in a conversation about the work.

-For the sake of simplicity, student work can be divided into two broad categories: learning new concepts, which often come from reading from a textbook, and learning new skills, such as practicing mathematical problems or conjugating verbs in a foreign language.
-This section will explore techniques that enhance the effective use of both types.
+For the sake of simplicity, student work can be divided into two broad categories: learning new concepts, which often come from reading from a textbook or other resources, and learning new skills, such as practicing mathematical problems or conjugating verbs in a foreign language.
+This section will explore techniques that enhance the effective use of the first type.

-You may have student work in your classes that doesn’t correspond well to either of these categories.
-In that case, you will need to adapt the fundamental principles described above to your circumstances.
-Reading about the applications described below may also help you in creating your own structures.
+(Note: You may have student work in your classes that doesn’t correspond well to either of these categories.
+In that case, you will need to adapt the fundamental principles described above to your circumstances.)

 The ability to read effectively is central to the task of learning new concepts.
 A metacognitive reader is aware when she comes across a word or phrase she doesn’t know or a concept she doesn’t understand.
 The following suggestions for conceptual work are designed to help cultivate that awareness and help students discover how to make good decisions about learning new material.